khulnasoft-lab/design.khulnasoft.com/contents/components/list.md

 A list consists of related pieces of information grouped together, clearly associated to each other.
 Lists are easy to read and maintain, and they provide a good structural point of view for interface elements.

-Lists are frequently used for navigation, cards, tabs, breadcrumbs, dropdown content, and general text block.
+Lists are frequently used for navigation, cards, tabs, breadcrumbs, dropdown content, and general text blocks.

 ## Usage